Healthy Eating:

 Diet plays an important role in controlling blood glucose levels.
 Choosing healthy, balanced foods can help stabilize blood sugar levels and improve insulin sensitivity.
 Here are some important dietary tips:

-c) Lean Proteins: Including lean protein sources in every meal can help stabilize blood glucose levels and prevent sugar spikes.
+c) Lean Proteins: Including lean protein sources in every meal can help stabilize blood glucose levels and prevent blood sugar spikes.
 Healthy options include skinless chicken, fish, tofu, egg whites, and legumes.

-d) Healthy Fats: Healthy fats, such as those found in avocado, nuts, seeds and olive oil, can help improve insulin sensitivity and reduce inflammation, which contributes to better blood glucose control.
+d) Healthy Fats: Healthy fats, such as those found in avocado, nuts, seeds, and olive oil, can help improve insulin sensitivity and reduce inflammation, which contributes to better blood glucose control.

 Regular Exercise:

-Regular exercise is a powerful tool for controlling blood glucose levels.
+Regular exercise is a powerful tool for managing blood glucose levels.
 Physical activity helps the body's cells use glucose as fuel, which helps lower blood sugar levels.
 Here are some ways exercise can help:

-d) Type and Duration of Exercise: It is recommended to combine resistance exercises, such as weight lifting, with aerobic exercises, such as walking, running or swimming.
-The American Diabetes Association recommends at least 150 minutes of moderate aerobic activity per week, along with muscle strengthening exercises twice a week.
+d) Type and Duration of Exercise: It is recommended to combine resistance exercises, such as weight lifting, with aerobic exercises, such as walking, running, or swimming.
+The American Diabetes Association recommends at least 150 minutes of moderate aerobic activity per week, along with muscle-strengthening exercises twice a week.

 Stress Management: